sweiler6420/AverageInvestorService/README.md

 ### Database
   - This website has a postgres database hosted on AWS RDS.
   - Because of the data limitation on AWS free tier, the database only holds the "FAANG" stocks data.
 This data is 5 minute intraday data from 2020.
-  - There is a folder called [db_migrations](db_migrations) that show the database iterations and script I have used to create the database.
+  - ~~There is a folder called [db_migrations](db_migrations) that show the database iterations and script I have used to create the database.~~
+    - I moved the db_migrations over to the API repo and now track it with alembic
   - Everyday, a microservice updates the db with the last trading day's data.
 How this works is explained next.

 ### DB Update Microservice